openandclose/tosixinch/docs/intro.rst

 **Python 3.5 and above** are supported.

 .. note::

-    * The author is an amateur holiday programmer.

-    * It is under construction, to get to the state of the alpha.

     * Mac and Windows environments are considered, but it is likely to be more imperfect.